Use Conversion Centered Design to Drive Direct Bookings

 Improving conversion is about getting visitors attention and then getting rid of any reason they have to leave during the booking process, or ‘minimising abandonment conditions.’

-Check out the presentation at the top to figure out how design is going to help you get more guests, and let us know about any suggestions you have – we’re always learning!
+Check out the presentation to figure out how design is going to help you get more guests, and let us know about any suggestions you have – we’re always learning!